gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/106_SubscribeGeometry.rst

 .. image:: ../images/Subscribe/Sub_geometry.png

+.. topic:: Definition

   This component is used to subscribe to geometry that is published to a channel.

 **Input**